TheCherno/Hazel/README.md

 ## Short term goals :
 *note this is subject to change at any time.*
 By the end 2020, we want to make a game using the Hazel game engine.

-We also want to add a full 2d workflow, on all platforms(desktop), so you can just load up hazel and make a game in 2d!.
+Not like the time I made a game in one hour using the engine, but this time by using the proper tools that would be required to make a game with Hazel.
+This means we need to add a full 2D workflow:

+- Design the game scene by using Hazelnut, the Hazel editor,
+- Test the game inside Hazelnut, including the ability to save/load the created game,
+- Load and play the game inside Sandbox.

+We want everyone to be able to play the game on all desktop platforms (Windows, Mac and Linux).
+When this is implemented, another attempt at the "Create a game 1 one hour using Hazel" will be made to see how far the engine has become.

 [![Twitter](https://img.shields.io/badge/%40thecherno--blue.svg?style=social&logo=Twitter)](https://twitter.com/thecherno)
 [![Instagram](https://img.shields.io/badge/thecherno--red.svg?style=social&logo=Instagram)](https://www.instagram.com/thecherno)